morningtundra/HL7_Mirth_MongoDB_JSON/README.md

 Set the `Connector Type` to `Javascript Writer` and add this code to the `Javascript Writer Settings` window.

-Edit the hostname, database name and collection name if necessary.

-Note the bson Package comes from the java driver installed into Mirth under different instructions.

 ```
 var mongoClient = new Packages.com.mongodb.MongoClient("localhost", 27017);
 var database = mongoClient.getDatabase("2576_adt");